 By putting off repairs and roof replacement, you may unknowingly put your home at a fire risk.
 In addition to the plurality of problems mentioned above, water entering your home could get into places that it really shouldn’t.
 For example, many homes rely on electricity that comes in from the side of the house or is roof-channeled into the panel box.
 Water that comes into contact with any electrical wiring is a huge fire threat to you and your family.
 It goes without saying that a fire in your home can put everyone in the home, as well as all of your valuables, at risk.

 6. Negative Impact On You

-Finally, and put simply, an old and worn out roof is just bad news.
-By not paying attention to your aging roof, letting a small leak go untreated or leaving ripped shingles untouched, you could end up significantly hurting yourself, your home and your family.
+Finally, and put simply, an old and worn-out roof is just bad news.
+By not paying attention to your aging roof, letting a small leak go untreated, or leaving ripped shingles untouched, you could end up significantly hurting yourself, your home, and your family.
 If you see that your roof is getting older, you should immediately begin to think about an inspection.
 If you don’t, your roof could begin to leak and slowly deteriorate.
-Before you know it, your roof will not longer be reliable for you and your family.
+Before you know it, your roof will no longer be reliable for you and your family.

 By neglecting the status of your roof, you could end up paying a much larger price in the end.
 For example, the water damage that is left untreated can rot, causing mold and mildew.
 As a result, instead of just paying for a roof fix or replacement, you are paying for a new structure to be built, along with remediation or professional cleaning to remove the health hazards in addition to a new roof.

 When it comes to your home, you should be thoughtful, diligent, and smart.
 Making sure you take proper care of it means that you’ll not only help to extend the life of your home, but you’ll ensure that it keeps looking good in the process.
 A new roof is not only going to make your home look better, but it will increase the value of your property, making it a win-win situation.